The Dry Skin Guide

 Part of choosing the right moisturizer(s) is simply personal preference: What texture do you love enough that you’ll enjoy reapplying?
 And of course, which product gets your skin in good shape the quickest?
 Layering products—say, a thick moisturizer applied over a rich oil—seals in hydration more intensively.

 The other thing to know is that applying any product when your face is wet dramatically improves its absorption.
-This affects moisture going in, but it also affects treatment ingredients: If you’re using an anti-ager and find it makes your skin peel, just making sure you apply it to dry skin instead of wet can make the irritation and peeling go away.
-(Conversely, if you want to amplify the power of your anti-ager, apply it to a wet face.)
+This affects moisture going in, but it also affects treatment ingredients: If you’re using an anti-ager and find it makes your skin peel, just making sure you apply it to dry skin instead of wet can make the peeling go away.
+(Conversely, if you want to amplify the power of a treatment product, apply it to a wet face.)